-1. Required Reading, Livestream Class Participation, and One-On-One Coaching: 10% of final grade
+1. Required Reading, Livestream Class Participation, and One-On-One Coaching: 10% of final grade (note: actual percentage of required weekly reading submitted at course page every Tuesday.)

 Blessed is the student who invests the necessary time to read the assigned texts in advance of class!
 As you read, jot down your questions and observations which will become a part of our weekly conversation.
 Three or more unexcused absences will constitute grounds for failing the course.
-Excused absences cannot be granted from ministry responsibilities, mission trips, etc.
+Excused absences cannot be granted from ministry responsibilities, mission trips, etc. Actual percentages of weekly required reading (according to the class schedule) will be submitted at the course page on the day the reading is due.

 The students will also have a one-hour, one-on-one, outside-of-class time with the instructor, as part of a face-to-face coaching or mentoring opportunity.
 The students can choose whatever leadership dynamic in congregational life that relates to their personal ministry, mission, or leadership context and that they want to be coached about (note: the one hour is coaching time, not counseling time).
-A week after this coaching hour, the student will submit a one-page, double-spaced self-assessment: "What I Learned More about God, Myself, and My Ministry."
-This requirement will not be "graded," but must be completed under "class participation."
 This assignment is related to Outcomes #4 and #6.

-2. Forum Discussions: 10% of final grade [2 X 5% = 10% of final grade].
-Forum #1 (Oct.
-7-12); Forum #2 (Nov.
-4-9).
+Forum Discussions: 15% of final grade [3 X 5% = 15% of final grade].
+Forum #1 (Sep.
+28-Oct.
+3); Forum #2 (Oct.
+12-17); Forum #3 (Nov.
+9-14).
 This assignment is related to Outcomes #1 and #4.